GNOME/libadwaita/doc/migrating-libhandy-1-4-to-libadwaita.md

 The `interpolate-size` property has been removed with no replacement, it's always enabled when [property@Adw.Leaflet:homogeneous] is set to `FALSE`.

+`AdwLeaflet` now uses spring animations instead of timed animations for child transitions.
+As such, the `child-transition-duration` property has been replaced with [property@Adw.Leaflet:child-transition-params], allowing to customize the animation.
+Unlike the duration, spring parameters are also used for animation triggered by swipe gestures.

+### Adapt to [class@Adw.Flap] API Changes

+`AdwFlap` now uses spring animations instead of timed animations for reveal animations.
+As such, the `reveal-duration` property has been replaced with [property@Adw.Flap:reveal-params], allowing to customize the animation.
+Unlike the duration, spring parameters are also used for transitions triggered by swipe gestures.

+### Adapt to [class@Adw.Carousel] API changes

+`AdwCarousel` now uses spring animations instead of timed animations for scrolling.
+As such, the `animation-duration` property has been replaced with [property@Adw.Carousel:scroll-params], allowing to customize the animation.
+Unlike the duration, spring parameters are also used for animation triggered by swipe gestures.

+The `adw_carousel_scroll_to_full()` method has been removed.
+Instead, [method@Adw.Carousel.scroll_to] has got an additional parameter `animate`.

 ### Adapt to view switcher API Changes

 [class@Adw.ViewSwitcher], [class@Adw.ViewSwitcherBar] and